 Does blood alcohol concentration affect by chasing down drinks with water?

 Chasing down drinks with water does not affect the absorption amount of alcohol, but it determines the speed of absorption and makes you feel better by reducing the hangover effect by the following day.

-Alcohol consumed with sparkling water or soda, or with sparkling wine can increase the speed of passing alcohol through your stomach, enters your bloodstream quicker, and increases your BAC.
+Alcohol consumed with sparkling water or soda, or with sparkling wine can increase the speed of passing alcohol through your stomach, enter your bloodstream quicker, and increase your BAC.

 What factors influence a person’s BAC?